MediaComem/docker-brownbag/README.md

 ```

 It doesn't work because it attempts to connect to a MongoDB database on `localhost:27017` and there
 is no such thing.
-Even if you do actually have a MongoDB database running on that port for
+Even if you do actually have a MongoDB database running on your machine on that
-development, remember that each container has its own isolated network stack, so it can't reach
+port for development, remember that each container has its own **isolated network stack**, so it
-services listening on your host machine's ports by default.
+can't reach services listening on your host machine's ports by default.

 We will run a database in the next section.